 But at least the story, characters and dialogues aren’t bad.
-The story has some Lovecraftian elements seamlessly intertwined with Egyptian mythology, although I considered it more supernatural suspense than horror, but still quite enjoyable.
+The story has some Lovecraftian elements seamlessly intertwined with Egyptian mythology, although I considered it more supernatural suspense than horror, but it’s still quite enjoyable.
 The game doesn’t have many characters to interact with but it has a lot of dialogue which is displayed in speech bubbles like in a comic, with certain words in red for dialogue options.

-Of all the three playthroughs, the Occultist/Mystic one seems the most satisfying to play and explores more of the story, while the Egyptologist/Traveler one seems the smallest and the least enjoyable to play.
+Of all the three playthroughs, the Occultist/Mystic one seems the most satisfying to play and explores more of the story, while the Egyptologist/Traveler one seems the smallest and the least enjoyable.
 The same goes for the endings.
-But whatever playthrough you’re playing, the game isn’t hard for experienced players and the gameplay is very linear, especially towards the end.
+But whatever playthrough you’re playing, the game isn’t hard for experienced players but the gameplay is very linear, especially towards the end.

 The music is adequate and provides proper atmosphere but the sound effects are a bit lacking.
-Also, there isn’t a proper tension during the final part of the game, which is something that a game based on the Cthulhu Mythos should provide.
+Also, there isn’t a proper tension during the final part of the game, which is something a game based on the Cthulhu Mythos should provide.
 You know, the tension, isolation and vulnerability against the supernatural and the unknown that are common Lovecraftian themes.

 But in The Scroll, some big changes were made.
 It isn’t a remake by any means, but more of a remastered version in which the animation, sound and music are vastly improved.
-It also contains voice acting throughout the game (with the same speech bubbles for dialogue options), which is quite good for the time, but the dialogue remains more or less the same.
+It also contains voice acting throughout the game (with the same speech bubbles for dialogue options), which is quite good for the time, but the dialogue itself remains more or less the same.

-The emission of the character creation option also denotes another thing: in Daughter of Serpents, you could create a female character and although it didn’t have any impact in gameplay or story, there weren’t many games with female protagonists back in the 90s and the fact that The Scroll only has male protagonists doesn’t help.
-It should have been one male and the other female in my opinion.
+The emission of the character creation option also denotes another thing: in Daughter of Serpents, you could create a female character and although it didn’t have any impact in the gameplay or story, there weren’t many games with female protagonists back in the 90s and the fact that The Scroll only has male protagonists doesn’t help.
+It should have been one male and the other female to choose in my opinion.